ibexa/documentation-developer/docs/content_management/content_model.md

 #### Content information

 General information about a content item is stored in a [`ContentInfo`](../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-ContentInfo.html) object.
-`ContentInfo` does not include fields.
+`ContentInfo` doesn't include fields.
 It contains following information:

 **`id`** - the unique ID of the Content object.
 These numbers aren't recycled, so if an item is deleted, its ID isn't reused when a new one is created.